taoky/gitkeeper/README.md

 name = example
 ```

 Gitkeeper would ask your email if the file does not exist, and use username as name.
 You could override them in the config file.
+If `~/.gitkeeper.conf` does not exist, gitkeeper would try reading `~/.gitconfig` to see if `user.email` is set, and use it and `user.name` (or username).

 Note that if you use `sudo` to run gitkeeper, it would still use the config file in the home directory of the user (instead of root) who runs it.